Hanuman: In popular culture

-While Hanuman is a quintessential character of any movie on Ramayana, Hanuman centric movies have also been produced with Hanuman as the central character.
+While Hanuman is a quintessential character of any movie on Ramayana, Hanuman-centric movies have also been produced with Hanuman as the central character.
 In 1976 the first biopic movie on Hanuman in Hindi was released with wrestler Dara Singh playing the role of Hanuman.
 He again reprised the character in Ramanand Sagar's television series Ramayan and B. R. Chopra's Mahabharat.
+The TV series Jai Hanuman was released in 1997 on Doordarshan.

 In 2005 an animated movie of the same name was released and was extremely popular among children.
 Actor Mukesh Khanna voiced the character of Hanuman in the film.
-Following this several series of movies featuring the legendary God were produced though all of them were animated, prominent ones being the Bal Hanuman series 2006–2012.
-Another movie Maruti Mera dost (2009) was a contemporary adaptation of Hanuman in modern times.
+Following this several series of movies featuring the god were produced, though all of them were animated, prominent ones being the Bal Hanuman series 2006–2012.
+Another movie, Maruti Mera dost, (2009) was a contemporary adaptation of Hanuman in modern times.

-The 2015 Bollywood movie Bajrangi Bhaijaan had Salman Khan playing the role of Pawan Kumar Chaturvedi who is an ardent Hanuman devotee and regularly invokes him for his protection, courage, and strength.
+The 2015 Bollywood movie Bajrangi Bhaijaan had Salman Khan playing the role of Pawan Kumar Chaturvedi, who is an ardent Hanuman devotee and regularly invokes him for his protection, courage, and strength.

 US president Barack Obama had a habit of carrying with him a few small items given to him by people he had met.
 The items included a small figurine of Hanuman.Archived at Ghostarchive and the Wayback Machine:

-Hanuman was referenced in the 2018 Marvel Cinematic Universe films, Black Panther and its sequel Black Panther: Wakanda Forever, which is set in the fictional African nation of Wakanda; the Jabari tribe often is seen saying Glory to "Hanuman" as the tribe worships its ancestral gorilla deity.
+Hanuman was referenced in the 2018 Marvel Cinematic Universe film, Black Panther and its 2022 sequel Black Panther: Wakanda Forever, which are set in the fictional African nation of Wakanda; the Jabari tribe often is seen saying Glory to "Hanuman" as the tribe worships its ancestral gorilla deity.
 The reference was removed from the film in theatre screenings in India.
-But the uncensored part came out later on digital streaming platforms in country.
+But the uncensored part came out later on digital streaming platforms in the country.

 The Mexican acoustic-metal duo, Rodrigo Y Gabriela released a hit single named "Hanuman" from their album 11:11.
 Each song on the album was made to pay tribute to a different musician that inspired the band, and the song Hanuman is dedicated to Carlos Santana.
 Why the band used the name Hanuman is unclear, but the artists have stated that Santana "was a role model for musicians back in Mexico that it was possible to do great music and be an international musician."